pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 # Import Data

 We will be importing clickstream data from a <code>.bson</code> file with the data records, along with a <code>.json</code> file with a single record of metadata.
-It corresponds to the web traffic of an e-commerce store called Kirana Store, an indicates with the <code>Activity</code> field whether a pageload or click on a product occured.
+It corresponds to the web traffic of an e-commerce store called Kirana Store, and indicates with the <code>Activity</code> field whether a pageload or click on a product occured.

-Our import commands below will specify <code>--drop</code> to drop the database first if it currently exists, but if at any point you wish to drop a database (in this case named <code>clickstream</code>, you can use the command <code>use clickstream</code> to select it, followed by <code>db.dropDatabase()</code>.
+Our import commands below will specify <code>--drop</code> to drop the database first if it currently exists, but if at any point you wish to drop a database (in this example named <code>clickstream</code>), you can use the command <code>use clickstream</code> to select it, followed by <code>db.dropDatabase()</code>.

 ### Drop <code>clickstream</code> if Exists (Optional)